Strong Simulation of Linear Optical Processes: Algorithms

-While it is usually more physical to have one photon at most per mode in the input $\sket{s}{m}{n}$, if \sket{s}{m}{n} has more repetition than the output \sket{o}{m}{n}, it is faster and equivalent to compute $\sbra{s}{}{} \Ua^\dag \sket{o}{}{\dag}$ than $\sbra{o}{}{} \Ua \sket{s}{}{}$.
+In this section, we discuss the complexity of the procedure in this simple one-input, one-output case, and compare it with \cite{Shche2019}. \paragraph{Conjugate trick} While it is usually more physical to have one photon at most per mode in the input $\sket{s}{m}{n}$, if \sket{s}{m}{n} has more repetition than the output \sket{o}{m}{n}, it is faster and equivalent to compute $\sbra{s}{}{} \Ua^\dag \sket{o}{}{\dag}$ than $\sbra{o}{}{} \Ua \sket{s}{}{}$.
 That trick of taking the conjugate transpose allows to transform the repetitions of the columns into the repetition of the rows if necessary, so the number of computation is reduced as much as possible.
 However, that trick is not general, as it is for a specific instance of one output, and needs more repetitions in the input, that is not very likely in practice with single photon sources.
+In the following, we will consider a generic input $\ket{s}$ and only consider the repetitions in the output $\ket{t}$. \paragraph{Worst Case} To efficiently compute the output $\bra{o} \Ua \ket{s}^n_m$ , one has to take the mask $\sket{\mathcal{M}}{m}{}=\sket{o}{m}{n}$.
+The worst case is when the mask is of the form $\ket{1,1,\dots,1,0,\dots,0}^n$, as it maximises the size of \FM{}{k} for each $k$.
+In that case, $\# \FM{}{k} = \binom{n}{k}$, and each term needs $k$ operations, as it is is the number of terms in the sum of \cref{eq:coefrec}.
+Therefore, the number of needed operations is $\sum_{k=1}^n k \binom{n}{k} = n2^{n-1}$.
+The complexity therefore matches the time complexity for computing a general permanent, as $\bra{1,\dots,1,0,\dots,0} \Ua \ket{1,\dots,1,0,\dots,0} $ is computed by the permanent of a matrix without any repetition of rows or columns.